 6. Wood pickets should not be wider than four (4) inches and be set no farther apart than three (3) inches.

-7. Walls shall be no higher than four (4) feet and should be compatible with neighboring walls and buildings.
+7. Walls shall be no higher than 3'-6" and should be compatible with neighboring walls and buildings.

 8. Walls may be constructed of bricks or concrete blocks if the concrete blocks are stuccoed, not simply painted.